zowe/docs-site/docs/user-guide/zowe-chat/chat_install_overview.md

 # Installing Zowe Chat

-You can install Zowe Chat via a native installation package by running several commands.
+You can install Zowe Chat from a local package.

 ## Prerequisites